 “None of these projects are being planned with huge cushions.
 The viability of these projects is resting on a fairly thin margin, to begin with,” reintelligent.com reported Christopher Ptomey, executive director of the Urban Land Institute’s Terwilliger Center for Housing, telling CoStar in an interview about the materials shortage’s impact on apartments.

-While supply chain issues could spark a homegrown manufacturing and industrial development wave in the U.S. in the long run, there are pressing issues to overcome in the short term.
+While supply chain disruption could spark a homegrown manufacturing and industrial development wave in the U.S. in the long run, there are pressing issues to overcome in the short term.
 With industrial real estate space at a premium, e-commerce sites can use vacant malls as distribution centers or pick-up locations.
 But, for multi-family developments, where margins are tight, delays of many months could prove a serious financial handicap for developers, which will have to be accounted for by price increases.